x1n13y84issmd42/creep/README.md

 # Boss

 A tool execute arbitrary commands in parallel in a set of directories under it's management, essentially demultiplexing them.
-Attempts to simplify control over sets of microservice architectures and other complex projects.
+Attempts to simplify control over microservice architectures and other complex projects.

-Use it to manage maultiple repositories with fewer commands and automate other tasks over bulks of files.
+Use it to manage multiple repositories with fewer commands and automate other tasks over bulks of files.

 ### Usage
 First, add a directory under the Boss' management.
 It can be either a simple directory or a Git repository URL:
 ```
 creep/boss + DirOne Folder2 https://github.com/microsoft/TypeScript.git
 ```
-This will add `TypeScript` as a git submodule to the project.
+This will add `TypeScript` as a git submodule to the project and start tracking all three folders.

 Assuming `DirOne` & `Folder2` are working copies as well, now you can run:
 ```